Koli Point action: Action

 At the same time that the U.S. forces were mobilizing, Shōji and his troops were beginning to reach Koli Point east of the Metapona River at Gavaga Creek.
 Late in the day, 31 CAF aircraft attacked Shōji's forces, inflicting about 100 deaths and injuries on the Japanese.
 Some of the CAF aircraft also mistakenly attacked Hanneken's men, causing several deaths and injuries to the Marines.

 At 06:30 on 4 November, the 164th troops began their march towards Koli Point.
 Around the same time, Rupertus and Puller's battalion landed at Koli Point near the mouth of the Nalimbiu River.
 Rupertus decided to wait for the army troops to arrive before attacking Shōji's forces.
-Because of heat, humidity, and difficult terrain the 164th troops didn't complete the 7 mi march to the Nalimbiu until nightfall.
+Because of heat, humidity, and difficult terrain the 164th troops did not complete the 7 mi march to the Nalimbiu until nightfall.
 In the meantime, the U.S. Navy cruisers Helena, San Francisco, and destroyer Sterett bombarded Shōji's positions with artillery fire, killing many officers and soldiers from the 9th and 10th Companies, 230th Infantry.

 On the morning of 5 November, Rupertus ordered the 164th troops to cross to the east bank of the Nalimbiu and envelop the inland flank of any Japanese forces that might be facing Puller's battalion.
 The two battalions crossed the river about 3500 yd inland and pivoted north to advance along the east bank.
-The army troops encountered few Japanese but were greatly slowed by difficult terrain and stopped short of the coast for the night.
-That same day, the Japanese troops that had been landed by the warships on 3 November, made contact with and joined Shōji's forces.
+The army troops encountered few Japanese but were greatly slowed by difficult terrain, and they stopped short of the coast for the night.
+That same day, the Japanese troops that had been landed by the warships on 3 November made contact with and joined Shōji's forces.

-The next day, Puller's battalion crossed the Nalimbiu as the 164th troops resumed their march towards the coast.
+On 6 November Puller's battalion crossed the Nalimbiu as the 164th troops resumed their march towards the coast.
 On 7 November, the Marines and army units joined forces at the coast and pushed east to a point about 1 mi west of the Metapona, where they dug in near the beach because of sightings of a Japanese Express run heading for Guadalcanal that might land reinforcements at Koli that night.
-The Japanese, however, successfully landed the reinforcements elsewhere on Guadalcanal that night and these reinforcements were not a factor in the Koli Point action.
+The Japanese, however, successfully landed the reinforcements elsewhere on Guadalcanal that night, and these reinforcements were not a factor in the Koli Point action.